← Reference Deep-Dives Reference Deep-Dive · Updated · 11 min read

 Financial products carry inherent trust requirements that consumer apps do not.
 Users make explicit or implicit trust assessments at every stage — and these assessments are invisible in behavioral data.

-Method: Trust-specific research using indirect probing (described in detail in the trust drivers reference guide).
+Method: Trust-specific research using indirect probing.
 Key questions: What makes you feel confident or uncomfortable about entrusting money to this product?
 When was the last time something happened that affected your confidence?
 How do you evaluate the security of financial apps generally?
+Direct trust questions tend to produce socially desirable answers; indirect probing surfaces the actual mental model.

 Pricing and Value Perception